ballerina-platform/ballerina-distribution/examples/http-trace-logs/http_trace_logs.md

 ::: out http_trace_logs.client.out :::

-Additionally, the following configurations can be set in the `Config.toml` file for advanced use cases, such as specifying the file path to save the trace logs and specifying the hostname and port of a socket service to publish the trace logs.
+Additionally, the following configurations can be added to the `Config.toml` file for advanced use cases, such as specifying the file path to save the trace logs to a file and the hostname and port of a socket service to publish the trace logs.

 ::: code Config.toml :::